its-acarn/cs50x-submissions/README.md

 pset2
 - triangle: This short program takes in three numbers which represent the sides of a triangle.
 It will tell the user whether the triangle is valid or not based on these lengths.
+- readability: This program takes in text and outputs the grade level of the text.